One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 There is so much to experience that you could easily spend a big part of the day… But with only one day in Las Vegas, we recommend just visiting Meow Wolf’s Omega Mart.
 It’s a very unique grocery store with immersive art installations and secret passages that lead to unexpected discoveries and fun adventures.

 It’s really difficult to put into words what Omega Mart is like.
 It’s colorful, extraordinary, bizarre, entertaining, it’s… Vegas.
 And it’s fun for the whole family.
-We visited with teens and they had a great time here, just as we did.
-Kids will enjoy it as well.
+We visited with teens, and they had a great time.
+Younger kids will enjoy it as well.

 Good to know: AREA15 is just 2 miles, 10 minutes drive from Caesars Palace.
 You’ll need a car or a taxi to get here.
 Free parking is available.